Litter Hero – Queensland Country Bank Stadium

 - Tangaroa Blue Foundation & ReefClean – created, delivered & led the SRP

-- Queensland Country Bank Stadium – event venue for clean-ups
+- Queensland Country Bank Stadium – venue owner, delivery partner

 Location